UMN-CMS/HGCal-RPi/README.md

-# HGCal-RPi
+# HGCal-RPi:cleanup

-This repository contains the firmware and software to be placed on the Raspberry Pi's in the HGCal readout system
+This branch is the current cleanup effort of the Raspberry Pi code.
+The list of improvements is:
+  - Moved header files into their own respective `include/` directories
+  - Added source files for the FPGA programming binary, as well as some others for reading the DIP switches